Health benefits of omega 3 fatty acids are not limited to the heart.

 Some question the safety of obtaining omega 3 fatty acids from fish in the diet alone.
 Some also question the safety of fish oil supplements because the U.S. Food and Drug Administration (FDA) does not enforce rigid testing of dietary supplement manufacturers.
 In fact, on March 2, 2010, the world’s largest producer of fish oil products was sued under California Proposition 65 for not revealing to consumers that their supplements contained toxic levels of PCBs.

 There is no disposition of this suit at this time, and most fish oil manufacturers claim they process raw materials to filter such contaminants to minimum safe levels.
 However, there is no standardized testing mandated by the FDA.
 Some manufacturers screen more thoroughly than others.

 As FDA spells out in its October 6, 2011 Dietary Supplements publication, it only enforces regulations after an unsafe dietary supplement reaches the market.
 In other words, the consumer is the guinea pig.

 Not all dietary supplements are manufactured equally.
 The industry is not as strictly regulated as the pharmaceutical industry.
-Dietary supplements, such as fish oil, are considered to be foods”, not drugs, by the FDA.
+The FDA considers dietary supplements, such as fish oil, to be foods”, not drugs.